Jach/PyMaze/readme.txt

+Feb 1, 2014

+Added this old project of mine to GitHub for archival reasons.
+See a picture of it in action here: http://www.pygame.org/project-PyMaze-733-.html

+Changed winning behavior: instead of closing the game, generate a new maze.

+====

+May 7, 2008 (?)

 This is just a little maze program I wrote which I plan on using in a larger game.
 It's licensed under GPLv3, as included.